AndreBaltazar8/ablac/docs/performance.md

 the new seed-C constant chunking path rather than relying on non-portable C translation limits.

+## Managed HTTP service result

+On 2026-08-11, the single-CPU `abla-compare` HTTP/1.1 keep-alive benchmark improved from **4.7 requests/second** with 12.9-second median latency to a three-run median of **41,511 requests/second**, **1.085 ms p50**, and **1.325 ms
+p99** at 64 concurrent connections.
+The response and status are validated before every run; Go and Rust use the same endpoint, connection count, CPU isolation, warm-up, and measurement intervals.

+The principal memory bug was an ownership transition, not inherent collector cost.
+Native socket buffers begin pinned because an integer address is invisible to tracing, but adopting one as a managed string failed to change its scan layout.
+Every read therefore retained the old 65,537-byte buffer forever.
+The fix makes adopted storage collectible and covers that transfer with a direct collection regression.
+A sustained two-minute load run is recorded in the comparison repository alongside its RSS high-water measurement.

+The throughput work also replaces byte-at-a-time Abla HTTP scans with bounded text intrinsics, retains slices as collector-safe views, parses each framed request once, maps descriptors directly to connection slots, reads exact-size 4 KiB chunks, consumes packed poll events without a temporary object graph, and attempts small writes before requesting another poll wake-up.
+Partial writes retain the existing offset and backpressure behavior.
+The full 73-fixture conformance suite, byte-identical self-rebuild, hosted HTTP tests, and static raw-target server all pass with these paths enabled.

 ## Reachability and size result

 The first LLVM size pass marks Abla implementation functions internal, limits